microsoft/Agent-for-Contract-Processing-Solution-Accelerator/README.md

 ## Scenario

 An employee wants to initiate a request for contract creation (a Non-disclosure Agreement with a customer, or NDA in this example) to allow them to proceed with their sales opportunity with a second party organization.
-The employee chats with the Contract Assistant agent in Teams, which helps the employee confirm whether or not an NDA contract already exists for the customer.
+The employee chats with the Agent for Contract Processing in Teams, which helps the employee confirm whether or not an NDA contract already exists for the customer.
 If not, the agent initiates the contract creation by requesting all required information from the employee.
 Once the information is provided, the agent automatically creates a draft version of the contract and presents it to the employee to confirm if it's ready to be sent to the customer for eSignature.
 Once the employee reviews the draft and is satisfied, the agent sends the contract to the customer for the eSignature.
 Once the eSignature process is completed, the signed document is stored in SharePoint, and a Dataverse record is created which stores the status, SharePoint URL, agreement ID and other important details of the NDA Agreement.

 By being able to get an executed NDA agreement in place quickly and seamlessly, and without involving in-house legal resources, the employee is able to proceed with their sales opportunity quickly, and the employee's legal department is able to focus on higher-value legal scenarios rather than repetitive tasks.